I didn't get the "How to be a Husband" manual when I got married... It must not have been available on Amazon.com that year.

 4. Have healthy, encouraging male friendships.
 No more hanging out with guys who badmouth their wives.
 No more guys who check out porn and send it via email.
 You don't need that.
 Find guys who love their wives, and can encourage you to keep getting better as a husband, and as a man.

 5. Speak kindly of your wife to her.
 Find something your wife does well and point it out.
 Then, make a big deal of it!
 Even if it's just vacuuming the house.
 Tell her you appreciate it.
 You know, there is a traditional Jewish custom that every Friday night for Sabbath, the husband and family honor the mother by singing her a song to tell her how wonderful she is.
 Now, I'm not saying you need to break out the vocals, but an outward display of appreciation is important.
-5 Compliments Every Woman Loves To Hear
+The 5 Most Heartfelt Compliments You Can Possibly Give A Woman

 6. Speak kindly of your wife to others.
 No more badmouthing your spouse to your friends.
 The old adage works: "If you don't have something nice to say, don't say anything at all."
 First, your casual friends may not really care about your marriage.
 They could be either jealous of you or selfish.
 They could want you to hang out more often, so they may play up the "problems" that you tell them about.
 Second, there is no honor in airing your dirty laundry outside your marriage.
 Don't do it.